TheMatjaz/matjaz.it/content/post/2014-05-31-how-to-erase-your-android-before-selling-it.md

 ## Flag files as deleted

-**Delete every file, picture, contact, whatever** you don't want to be seen from your device the way you usally do it.
+**Delete every file, picture, contact, whatever** you don't want to be seen from your device the way you usually do it.
 You may also remove some apps in case of extra paranoia.